 Existing technology systems, for instance, enterprise resource planning (ERP) or product lifecycle management (PLM) are also to be kept in mind.
 Careful integration of XR tools with legacy points is a very challenging and important step in implementing remote support solutions.

 In order to eliminate all complexities of software implementation, it is highly recommended to find an experienced and reliable software provider that will help to get the most out of XR through effective development and implementation of XR-powered assistance and collaboration solutions.

 Using remote monitoring software, experts can promptly provide technical support to on-field employees, customers, and even suppliers.
 An expert can get easy access to a viewed object from anywhere in any part of the world and provide instant consulting remotely.

 Due to remote support unattended access, experts can provide their help and assistance even when a client is physically unavailable, which is quite attractive for clients as they do not have to adjust their schedules to the arrival of an expert to their location.
 In addition, it is a very effective tool for employees who immediately get guidance from more experienced specialists.

 Acceleration of Skill Development

-Obviously, reduction of travelling costs due to the use of XR applications leads to significant cost savings.
+Obviously, the reduction of travel costs due to the use of XR applications leads to significant cost savings.

-Softengi has developed a remote monitoring solution for a European manufacturer of deep drilling machines.
-This application connects specialists from different continents, allowing them to collaborate in real time without any delays or glitches.
-Moreover, Softengi team has created digital twins of equipment, namely, 100% accurate 3D replicas of deep drilling machines that can be displayed on a tablet or viewed through mixed reality glasses.
+Softengi has developed a remote monitoring solution for a European manufacturer of deep-drilling machines.
+This application connects specialists from different continents, allowing them to collaborate in real time without delays or glitches.
+Moreover, the Softengi team has created digital twins of equipment, namely, 100% accurate 3D replicas of deep drilling machines that can be displayed on a tablet or viewed through mixed reality glasses.

 If you want to know more about this application, click here.